100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 import React, { Component } from "react";
-import Root from "./Root"; // <------------- new import import { Route, Switch } from "react-router-dom"; // <--- remove Router
+import Root from "./Root"; // <------------- new import import { Route, Switch } from "react-router-dom"; // <--- remove BrowserRouter
 import Home from "./components/Home";
 import Signup from "./components/signup/Signup";
 import Login from "./components/login/Login";